A True Story

-Like those mice, I also grew up as a timid person.
-I was often a yes-man: ever submissive to everyone I came into contact with.
+Like those mice, I was also timid during my teenage years and well into adulthood - ever submissive to everyone I came into contact with.
 Owing to my timidness, I hardly ever summoned the courage to stand up for myself.
 I remember one evening in 2001 when I was heading home from school, my mother informed me that there was a certain girl who had complained that I was harassing her.
 To tell you the truth, I had no clue who that girl was because I wasn't at loggerheads with anyone.
 But instead of telling Mum I didn't know what she was talking about, I cowardly said I wasn't disturbing the girl as if I knew her.
 That's how timid I was.

-The tasks that were demanded of me were such duties as fetching firewood, washing utensils and harvesting the leaves of an edible weed known locally as "terere".
-Imagine I would spend a whole morning (from around 8.00am till noon) on our farm scavenging for the leaves of "terere" which we would cook and have for lunch together with cornmeal cake (ugali).
+The menial tasks that I was required to do included fetching firewood, washing utensils and harvesting the leaves of an edible weed known locally as "terere".
+Imagine I would spend a whole morning (from around 8.00am till noon) on our farm scavenging for "terere" leaves which we would cook and have for lunch together with cornmeal cake (ugali).
 Scavenging for "terere" leaves was such a soul-destroying task which I couldn't refuse doing due to my submissiveness.

 A neighbour's farmhand by the name Mwaga - who at one time formed the habit of visiting Uncle Ndonga during lunch hour so that he could get a share of our lunch - also took advantage of my timidness.
 He would send me to a nearby kiosk to buy him cigarettes.
 And not once did he ever give me a tip for the favour I was doing him.